mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 Another form of tests is benchmark tests.
 Benchmark test functions have names that begin with "Bench".
 They have a single parameter of type `*testing.B`.
-This parameter is a struct with a field named `N` that holds the number of times to run the function being benchmarked.
+This parameter is a pointer to a struct with a field named `N` that holds the number of times to run the function being benchmarked.
 For example,